 The general rules

-To get the perfect capsule wardrobe, first think about these points:
+When learning how to create a capsule wardrobe, first think about these points:

 Choose your colour scheme

 This would typically involve choosing one or two base colours that go with everything.
 It could be a monochrome wardrobe based on black, white, and navy, or one in warmer tones of cream, camel and brown.
-Staple items like trousers, handbags or coats would be bought in shades of these colours so that they can be mixed and matched with anything else in your wardrobe.
+Staple items like trousers, handbags, shoes or coats would be bought in shades of these colours so that they can be mixed and matched with anything else in your wardrobe.

 Consider your body shape

 Some cuts of clothing are more flattering than others.
 For example, wrap style dresses suit just about every figure, as they can be adjusted to every body type.
 Most stylists often advise that women with wider hips wear cap sleeves, as they make the shoulders appear wider and more proportionate to the hips.
-If you have a large bust, you may not want to buy bulky knits.
+If you have a larger bust, you may not want to buy bulky knits.
 If you pick clothing that’s flattering, you’ll want to wear them a lot more, right?

 Consider your complexion